minhn4/web-app-container/README.md

 ### **_2. Deploy an app_**

 To deploy a Docker image as an app container, hit `Workloads` tab in the left menu -> `Deploy`.
-Next up, choose `Existing container image` -> `Select` and then select one of the images stored in the Container Registry -> `Continue`.
+Next up, choose `Existing container image` -> `Select` and then select one of the Docker images stored in the Container Registry -> `Continue`.
 Finally, name your app (e.g., demo-web-app), choose the cluster you want to deploy (e.g., production-cluster) -> `Deploy`.

 ### **_3. Expose the app_**